Novel scalar degrees of freedom emerging from hybrid metric-Palatini gravity: Summary and Conclusions

 We first explored cosmological solutions, considering homogeneous and isotropic spacetimes.
 In particular, we analyzed de Sitter solutions, corresponding to late-time accelerated expansion, and matter-dominated solutions relevant for the early universe.
 These configurations illustrate how the scalar fields in HMPST theories can act as effective sources driving cosmic acceleration or influencing structure formation.
 The flexibility in the choice of scalar potentials and couplings allows these solutions to interpolate between different cosmological epochs, providing a natural connection to dark-energy phenomenology.

 Building on this cosmological foundation, we investigated spherically symmetric, static vacuum configurations.
-By restricting to a linear form of $f(\hat{R})$, the field equations simplify, permitting analytic solutions while retaining nontrivial scalar–metric dynamics.
-Transforming to the Einstein frame, the theory is expressed as an effective scalar–tensor system with kinetic coupling $\tilde{\omega}(\phi)$ and potential $\tilde{V}(\phi)$.
-For constant $\tilde{\omega}=\tilde{\omega}_0$ and either vanishing or constant potential, the theory admits well-known analytic solutions: (i) $\tilde{V}=0$ reproduces the Janis–Newman–Winicour (JNW) solutions and their equivalents (Fisher, Buchdahl, Wyman), describing static, massless-scalar spacetimes. (ii) $\tilde{V}=\Lambda$ constant generalizes the Buchdahl solution, including the Schwarzschild–de Sitter metric in the Einstein frame with logarithmic scalar-field profiles, while the Jordan-frame metric is obtained via the conformal factor.
+By restricting to a linear form of $f(\hat{R})$, the field equations simplify, permitting analytic solutions while retaining nontrivial scalar-metric dynamics.
+Transforming to the Einstein frame, the theory is expressed as an effective scalar-tensor system with kinetic coupling $\tilde{\omega}(\phi)$ and potential $\tilde{V}(\phi)$.
+For constant $\tilde{\omega}=\tilde{\omega}_0$ and either vanishing or constant potential, the theory admits well-known analytic solutions: (i) $\tilde{V}=0$ reproduces the Janis-Newman-Winicour (JNW) solutions and their equivalents (Fisher, Buchdahl, Wyman), describing static, massless-scalar spacetimes. (ii) $\tilde{V}=\Lambda$ constant generalizes the Buchdahl solution, including the Schwarzschild-de Sitter metric in the Einstein frame with logarithmic scalar-field profiles, while the Jordan-frame metric is obtained via the conformal factor.
 The functions $f(\phi)$ and $\omega(\phi)$ are dynamically constrained to satisfy $\tilde{\omega}=\tilde{\omega}_0$, preserving analytic tractability.

 In the weak-field regime, relevant to Solar-System tests, we linearized the metric and scalar fields around an asymptotically flat Minkowski background.
 The perturbations satisfy coupled Helmholtz-type equations sourced by matter, yielding Yukawa-type corrections to the scalar fields and the effective gravitational coupling $F(\phi,\varphi)$.
 Employing a generalized harmonic gauge, we derived the post-Newtonian metric, obtaining explicit expressions for the effective gravitational constant $G_{\rm eff}$ and the post-Newtonian parameter $\gamma$.
 Deviations from GR are controlled by the scalar-field masses, background values, and the linear couplings in $F$.
 In the limits of heavy scalar fields or small couplings, $G_{\rm eff}\approx G$ and $\gamma\approx 1$, ensuring consistency with Solar-System observations.
 Even for light scalars, small couplings suppress deviations, guaranteeing phenomenological viability.